MISTLab/Congestion-Scalability/README.md

-## Setting up the simlations for Line and Star in Argos3 and Buzz.
+## Setting up the simulations for Honey Bee, Stigmergy and Divison of Labor approaches in Argos3 and Buzz.

 ARGoS3 Simulator ARGoS3 simulator can also be installed from binaries please refer to the official website for more information: https://www.argos-sim.info/
 The instructions below are for installing ARGoS3 from its source.